lordoetl/Classroom_norms/00-Flight-Manual/02-Online-Class-Norms.md

 ## Office Hours
 * Office hours are optional and available for you to get personalized assistance from the instructional staff.
 Take advantage of this.
-* Use the calendly link https://calendly.com/anthony-dataviz/office-hours-with-ta to schedule time with a TA
+* Use the calendly link [Schedule Office Hours with TA](https://calendly.com/anthony-dataviz/office-hours-with-ta) to schedule time with a TA
 * Additionally, scheduled activities in the main room may include:
     * Review sessions
     * Extra-curriculuar sessions